European Maritime Force: Relationship with EU Defence Policy

 The EMF is presently not established at the EU level (referred to as the Common Security and Defence Policy, CSDP); it is for instance not a project of the Permanent Structured Cooperation (PESCO) of the CSDP.
 The EMF may however contribute in the implementation of the CSDP, when made available as a multinational force in accordance with article 42.3 of the Treaty on European Union (TEU).
+A Letter of Intent was signed by the Director General EUMS (LtGen van der Laan) and the commander pro-tempore of the EUROMARFOR (Vice-admiral de Carolis) on January 16, 2025, in order to provide an agreed-upon framework for potential bilateral cooperation in accordance with the revised EU Maritime Security Strategy (EUMSS).